List Of Best Residential Compounds In Riyadh, Saudi Arabia

 Privacy

-These compounds are sets of villas and apartments surrounded by high walls with barbed wires and armed guards.
+These compounds are villas and apartments surrounded by high walls with barbed wires and armed guards.

 The mutawwa (religious police) cannot enter these compounds.
-Plus, rules concerning gender segregation and strict dress code do not apply within the compound boundary.
+Plus, rules concerning gender segregation and strict dress codes do not apply within the compound boundary.

 But outside the compound, the rules are followed strictly.
 Strictly.